 This course is for those who want to write a novel, short stories, or a memoir / autobiography.
 We provide a fun and stimulating environment in which you can discover your authentic writing voice.
 Many graduates of this course have published books, some in London and New York.

-The 30 week, two semester course starts in Sept 2018 and runs until May 2019 with a break for one on one mentoring over the summer.
+The 30 week, two semester course starts in Sept 2019 and runs until May 2020 with a break for one-on-one mentoring over the summer.
 It is chaired by John Cranna, Creative Hub founder, who was voted Best Post-Graduate Teacher by students at AUT University.

 John Cranna is also the winner of the Commonwealth Writers Prize for Best First Book, and the NZ Book Award for Fiction.
 The main feature of the course is a weekly three hour group meeting, in which student work is discussed and critiqued in an informal but supportive environment.
 Craft and technical issues arise organically from discussion of this work.
 Students keep a reading and writing journal, which helps chart their development during the year.

-In addition, each student will be matched to an established NZ fiction / memoir writer, for one on one mentoring.
-This is the seventh year the course has run, and personal mentors on the course include Sue McCauley, Sarah Laing, Elizabeth Smither, Lynn Davidson, Kapka Kassabova, and Jenny Haworth.
-Four of our teachers have won the Prime Minister's Award for Literary Achievement.
+In addition, each student will be matched to an established NZ fiction / memoir writer, for one-on-one mentoring.
+This is the eighth year the course has run, and personal mentors on the course include Sue McCauley, Sarah Laing, Elizabeth Smither, Lynn Davidson, Kapka Kassabova, and Jenny Haworth.
+Three of our teachers have won the Prime Minister's Award for Literary Achievement.